.... or a tale of .....

 We’ve also become concerned about hygiene.

-Fresh bones go stale, become smelly, attract flies and can become “soiled” - but can’t be cleaned.
+Fresh bones go stale, smelly, attract flies and can become “soiled” - but can’t be cleaned.

 We now use a product called “Nylabone”.

-These come in different flavours and sizes, are virtually indestructable and can be easily washed.
+These come in different flavours and sizes, are virtually indestructable and easily washed.

 Along with these, we use hide chews, a hard rubber ball, crisp raw carrots and apples - all helping with the teething process, gum massaging and general dental hygiene.

-We leave the nylabones / chews / ball in its playpen / sleeping area at all times, leaving it free to have a good chew whenever it feels like it.
+We leave the nylabones / chews / ball in its playpen / sleeping area at all times, leaving our puppy free to have a good chew whenever it feels like it.